-The operation of a VCAA International program requires input and support from both Partner Schools and from the VCAA.
+The delivery of VCE Offshore requires input and support from both Partner Schools and from the VCAA.

 Who does what?